 With all these teachings, is it no wonder that so many Jehovah’s Witnesses need medication just to get through their day?

-When this type of incident occurs, police always review if there were reports of domestic violence in the past.
-As said, Jehovah’s Witnesses are strongly discouraged from reporting these incidents and encourage women to simply tolerate this abuse no matter its extent, so police may not find any type of report to substantiate this.
+When this type of incident occurs, police always check if there were reports of domestic violence in the past.
+As said, Jehovah’s Witnesses are strongly discouraged from reporting these incidents, and encourage women to simply tolerate this abuse no matter its extent, so police may not find any type of report to substantiate this.
 However, previous reports or not, there was an incident of domestic violence in the home.
 A man killed his two innocent children and his own wife.
 Whether or not he beat them or abused them in the past, he put a gun to their heads and killed them.
 That is the worst form of domestic violence, and it happened.
-There’s a good chance it didn’t just happen out of the blue, so something led up to this or was working in this man’s mind for a long time to cause him to do this.
+There’s a good chance it didn’t just happen out of the blue, so something led up to this, or was working in this man’s mind for a long time, to cause him to do this.

 As said, no one knows or ever will know exactly what happened in that house on that day, and perhaps the husband suffered from schizophrenia or another severe mental illness.
 Perhaps being one of Jehovah’s Witnesses had nothing to do with the case.
-But no matter the facts, this story does show that while Jehovah’s Witnesses claim to worship a happy god and to be the happiest people on earth, and while very few wind up as did this family, very few are as happy and positive and self-assured as they would like others to think.
+However, no matter the facts, this story does show that, while Jehovah’s Witnesses claim to worship a happy god and to be the happiest people on earth, and while very few wind up as did this family, very few are as happy and positive and self-assured as they would like others to think.
 Often they are hiding fear, frustration, anger, lack of self-esteem, anxiety, and a host of other problems that are just not addressed properly among their ranks.

 If nothing else, perhaps a lesson can be learned from this tragedy about what it truly means to be more loving, to others in the congregation and to one’s family.
 Perhaps Jehovah’s Witnesses can think twice about their stand against getting quality psychiatric help when needed.
 After all, wouldn’t being happy and healthy and balanced and loving, and getting the care you need, make you a better Witness, and mean more protection for children and families in these situations?
 Their lives should be worth the effort.